dotnet/csharplang/proposals/records.md

 A warning is reported if one of `Equals(R?)` and `GetHashCode()` is explicitly declared but the other method is not explicit.

 The synthesized override of `GetHashCode()` returns an `int` result of a deterministic function combining the following values:
-- For each instance field in the record type that is not inherited, the value of `System.Collections.Generic.EqualityComparer<TN>.Default.GetHashCode(fieldN)` where `TN` is the field type, and
+- For each instance field `fieldN` in the record type that is not inherited, the value of `System.Collections.Generic.EqualityComparer<TN>.Default.GetHashCode(fieldN)` where `TN` is the field type, and
 - If there is a base record type, the value of `base.GetHashCode()`; otherwise the value of `System.Collections.Generic.EqualityComparer<System.Type>.Default.GetHashCode(EqualityContract)`.